top of page

 The Denver Law Review devotes its second issue to topics of special interest for the Tenth Circuit and its constituent states.
 In the Spring of each year, the Denver Law Review solicits pieces from professors, practitioners, judges, and law clerks for the Tenth Circuit Issue.

-Interested authors should submit a topic proposal to the Tenth Circuit Articles Editor, Kenneth Landers, at kenneth.landers@du.edu.
+Interested authors should submit a topic proposal to the Tenth Circuit Articles Editor, Kendall Lilly, at kendall.lilly@du.edu.

-Proposals are no longer being accepted for Volume 102.
+Proposals are currently being accepted for Volume 103.

 Submissions for Symposium Issue